 - If you have any extra money, pay off the debt with the highest interest rate first.

 With all the personal finance advice out there, it can be hard to figure out where to start.
 If you have any extra money, pay off the debt with the highest interest rate first.
-That will save you the most money in interest charges.
+Whether you have a side hustle that got you this money or maybe a stroke of luck at various sports betting new york sites, always try and pay off your debts first!
+This will save you the most money on interest charges.
 Then, create a budget and stick to it.
 Finally, work on paying your debt.
-Remember, take one step at a time so you don’t become overwhelmed by the task at hand.
+Remember, take it one step at a time so you don’t become overwhelmed by the task at hand.

 This is a common-sense idea, but sometimes when you are in debt, the chances of you having extra money to pay off all your debts at once is very slim, which is why you need to take one debt at a time.
 The obvious thing to do is to pay for the one with the highest interest rate first.
 It makes sense because the interest you are paying on that debt is likely to be higher than the interest you are earning on your savings account.
 If you wait too long, you will end up paying more interest than you need to, and you want to avoid this where possible.

 When it comes to personal finance, one size does not fit all.
 That’s why it’s important to develop a personal finance strategy that works for you and your life.
 Here at Finance and Money, you’ll find dozens of articles detailing all of the different aspects of personal finance, along with many tools and calculators to help you manage your money effectively.